DoctorBlobs/SlimeVR-Motherboard-BMI160/README.md

 This project is based on the work from the lovely people in the SlimeVR Discord server and this Github Repo: https://github.com/alecjprobst/SlimeVRMotherboard (For more Info and Instructions!)

 Hope this Helps someone that wants to make Slimes on the cheap!
+(If I have the Time and Money I'll try to make a DIY Video on how to make them!)